emrysr/devices/README.md

 You can sign into your dashboard to allow your device to be controlled online as well as locally.

+Written with [Apache Cordova](https://cordova.apache.org/) - works on multiple devices, however main development done one Android.

+> If issues found on other platforms please create a [github issue](https://github.com/emrysr/devices/issues) :worried:

 ---------------------------------------------

 ## Screenshots
-Screenshots of the web based Energy Local Dashboard and this App running on Android
+Screenshots of the web based [Energy Local Dashboard](https://dashboard.energylocal.org.uk) and this App running on Android
 <table>
     <tr>
         <td>